Pietro Nardini

 Pietro Nardini (12 April 1722 - 7 May 1793) was an Italian composer and violinist, a transitional musician who worked in both the Baroque and Classical era traditions.

 Life

-Nardini was born in Livorno and at the age of 12 became a pupil of Giuseppe Tartini in Padua.
-In 1740 he moved to Lucca.
+Nardini was born in Livorno and at the age of 12, he became a pupil of Giuseppe Tartini in Padua.
+In 1740, he moved to Lucca.
 He was invited to the court of Maria Theresa in Vienna more than once.
-In 1762 he moved to Stuttgart, where he joined the court of Charles Eugene, Duke of Württemberg and performed at his summer residence Ludwigsburg Palace.
+In 1762, he moved to Stuttgart, where he joined the court of Charles Eugene, Duke of Württemberg and performed at his summer residence Ludwigsburg Palace.
 He was appointed conductor, succeeding Niccolò Jommelli.

-In 1765 he traveled to the courts of Charles I, Duke of Brunswick-Wolfenbüttel and Prince Francis Xavier of Saxony.
-In 1770 he moved back to Italy to assist the suffering Tartini.
-The next year he became Kapellmeister, succeeding Carlo Antonio Campioni in Florence.
-The rest of his life he stayed at the court of Leopold II, Grand Duke of Tuscany, but performed in Naples, Pisa and Rome.
+In 1765, he traveled to the courts of Charles I, Duke of Brunswick-Wolfenbüttel and Prince Francis Xavier of Saxony.
+In 1770, he moved back to Italy to assist the suffering Tartini.
+The next year, he became Kapellmeister, succeeding Carlo Antonio Campioni in Florence.
+The rest of his life, he stayed at the court of Leopold II, Grand Duke of Tuscany, but performed in Naples, Pisa and Rome.